(The content posted here may not be up to date. Please see the latest General Catalog for current degree requirements and course listings.)

 ENGL 025.
 Desire/Power/Gender (4)

 This course will examine key psychological, aesthetic, philosophical, political, and cultural aspects of the relationships between erotics and desire, love and sadism, transcendence and transgression, power and abjection, dominance and submission.
-The place of gender, as defined and/or identified, will be explored as a way of contrasting the roles of masculinities, concepts of Woman, and gener performatives and constructions.
+The place of gender, as defined and/or identified, will be explored as a way of contrasting the roles of masculinities, concepts of Woman, and gender performatives and constructions.
 We will read major works of world literature and world cinema, through various periods and genres, in order to questions how these works capture the complex interpretation of desire, power, and gender.

 ENGL 025.
 Multiethnic American Literature: Ecology & Society (4)